Wednesday, May 9, 2018

 The building is best known for its second owner/occupant, the Peoples Movement Club, founded in 1917 by Oscar Stanton De Priest.

-De Priest was the first African-American to be elected to the Chicago City Council, serving as alderman of the 2nd Ward from 1915 to 1917.
-The Peoples Movement Club was organized to give voice to the African-American community politically, and it became one of the best organized political groups in Chicago’s Black Metropolis neighborhood.
+De Priest was the first African-American elected to the Chicago City Council, serving as alderman of the 2nd Ward from 1915 to 1917.
+The Peoples Movement Club was organized to give voice to the African-American community politically, and it became one of the best-organized political groups in Chicago's Black Metropolis neighborhood.

 After the Peoples Movement Club left the building, it became the political headquarters for William L. Dawson.
-Dawson, like De Priest, served as alderman of the 2nd Ward, and then served in the U.S. House for 27 years until his death in 1970.
+Like De Priest, Dawson served as alderman of the 2nd Ward and then served in the U.S. House for 27 years until his death in 1970.
 From the mid-1950s onward, the building was occupied by various churches, and it slowly deteriorated from deferred maintenance.

-It was listed on the National Register of Historic Places in 1986, and was designated a Chicago landmark on September 9, 1998, one of nine buildings included in the Black Metropolis-Bronzeville Historic District.
+It was listed on the National Register of Historic Places in 1986 and designated a Chicago landmark on September 9, 1998.
+It is one of nine buildings included in the Black Metropolis-Bronzeville Historic District.

 RECENT HISTORY